 Simply put, checklists prevent adverse patient outcomes and reduce medical mistakes.

-3. Reducing medical mistakes lowers litigation costs.
+3. Checklists reduce medical mistakes and lower litigation costs.

 Researchers calculate that hospitals spend between $2.7 million and $13.5 million on malpractice litigation.
 Reducing the number of adverse events in turn will lower litigation costs.

 Moreover, Dr. Pronovost’s TRiP process, described earlier in this article, emphasizes explaining the evidence behind decisions to patients.
 A study published in the Cleveland Clinic Journal of Medicine found that many patients who sought attorneys complained that they had never received a satisfactory explanation from the physician for why the adverse event occurred, compounding the original problem.

 Improving the physician-patient relationship by communicating that an error occurred despite the use of the latest checklists may help diffuse situations and avoid litigation.

 4. Checklists provide technical solutions for technical problems.

 Checklists are proven to reduce medical mistakes but cannot eliminate all obstacles to safe patient care.
 The Lancet suggests that successful checklist adoption is impeded by social and cultural factors.
 For example, some physicians may claim they undermine specialized expertise.
 Others might claim checklists prevent swift decision-making.
 Despite these objections, introducing the idea of a checklist can still be a good first step and spark discussion that breaks down these obstacles to patient safety.
 Checklists provide concrete action items that solve specific problems.

 Checklists alone do not overcome these socio-cultural barriers.
 Hospitals and other healthcare facilities should consider the role of checklists in the context of a broader initiative.
 Other components of the initiative might contain some of the following themes:

 - Facilitating more effective communication among patient care teams;